natalieagus/50002/docs/Labs/lab4-extras.md

 <br>
 Singapore University of Technology and Design
 <br>
-Written by: Natalie Agus (2023)

-# Lab 4: Beta Processor with FPGA (Part 2)
+# Lab 4: Beta Processor with FPGA (Extras)
 {: .no_toc}

-In this second part of the lab, we will learn about further implementations to **operate** our Beta CPU:
-1. To run a tester code that demonstrate basic instructions: `OP/OPC`, control transfer (`BNE/BEQ/JMP`), and memory access (`LD/ST`) with a slowclock, faster clock, and manually
-2. To view the system's states (e.g: `ma`, `ia`, `id`, etc) at the 7-seg as part of debug protocol
-3. To view the system's output buffer at the 7-segment
-4. To interact with the system (triggers hardware interrupt `irq`, handle I/O)
-5. To trigger `ILLOP` (software interrupt) and demonstrate how it is handled

-You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab.
-Simply head to eDimension and do the lab **questionnaire** by the stipulated due date.
-Please also complete the **Checkoff** to this lab, which is to demonstrate that the simple tester source code from the previous week works as intended following the screenshots provided in the previous lab.
-You shall do your checkoff as a group. <span className="orange-bold">Only group members who are present gain the marks (unless valid LOA).</span>
+This is a supplementary lab notes.
+It is ungraded and there's no questionnaire for this lab.
+You can read this handout at your own time.

+Here we learn how to connect I/O units to the CPU using **shared-memory** I/O:
+1. Reading from input buffer
+2. Display certain memory content to output buffer and refresh it at a constant rate

 ## Beta Tester Source Code
-We have written a simple 28-line tester code for your Beta inside `instruction_rom.luc`.
-Unfortunately, we don't have a nice auto-tester and auto-graded checkoff file like we have in `jsim`.
-We just need to either manually ensure that the outputs are correct by observing each **state** of the Beta (PC content, Regfile content, control signals, etc) at each instruction execution or write an automatic tester like you did for your ALU in Checkoff 1.
+We have written a simple 28-line tester code for the Beta that can be copied to `instruction_rom.luc` to learn how shared-memory I/O works.
+You need to manually ensure that the outputs are correct by observing each **state** of the Beta (PC content, Regfile content, control signals, etc) at each instruction execution.
+It is recommended that you write an automatic tester like you did for your ALU in Checkoff 1, but manual checks will do for a small scale project like your 1D project.

 The instruction is as follows.
 Notice that the first instruction (address `0`) is placed at the bottom of the arrow to follow Verilog/Lucid array convention.